 - And parent index can be calculated as floor (i/2) where i is the index of its left or right child.

 A sorted array is a data structure in which elements are sorted in numerical, alphabetical, or by some other order and stored at contiguous memory locations.

-- And sorted array is used in situations in items need to stored in ascending or descending orders.
-For example in shortest-job-scheduling first algorithms where the processes(stored in array) need to be sorted according to burst time of the processes.
+- And sorted array is used in situations when items need to be stored in ascending or descending orders.
+For example: in shortest-job-first scheduling algorithms where the processes(stored in array) need to be sorted according to burst time of the processes.
 So in case sorting array is required.

 |Data structure||Insert||Search||Find min||Delete min|

 |Min heap||O(log n)||O(n)||O(1)||O(log n)|